dalesgit/obsidian/notes/daily-notes.2022-07-12.md

 ## To [Emma](Emma)
 *In the past I have been defensive, inquiring, attempting to engage.
 Now is the time to find the positive and just express it.*

-In the past I didn't know how to appreciate [[miriam]]'s response to me that went along the lines of, "Emma is doing fine.
+In the past I didn't know how to appreciate [[fathers.miriam]]'s response to me that went along the lines of, "Emma is doing fine.
 She's happy.
 That's what you want as a father, isn't it?" **What was it that I wanted as a father?
 What were my goals in 1991?
 1992?
 1994?
 2011?**

 - The example of love between a couple that their mother and I exemplified was dysfunctional and toxic.
 I wanted them to know that there were alternatives.
 - It is without a doubt that [Lydia](Lydia.md) and [Emma](Emma) were the primary reasons I was alive.
 Their well-being was my number one goal in life.
 For them, I would clearly have died if it would give them life.